open-compensation-token-license/license-token-website/wikisrc/ordinal-maxi-biz-omb-on-arbitrum.md

 ### 2. Evolution of NFT Use Cases

 With OMB facilitating seamless cross-chain interactions and collaboration, new NFT use cases are expected to emerge, transcending traditional categories of digital art and collectibles.
 The interoperability enabled by Arbitrum is likely to encourage developers to explore innovative NFT applications in sectors such as gaming, virtual reality, and decentralized finance (DeFi), further driving the evolution of NFTs as multifaceted digital assets.
+For more on NFT use cases, visit [here](https://www.license-token.com/wiki/what-can-you-do-with-nf-ts).

 ### 3. Enhanced Community Engagement